peterklipfel/personal_site_hugo/content/blog/growing_neurons.md

 date: 2020-05-09T09:18:20-04:00
 draft: false
 tags: ["biology"]
-summary: "This is the first in a series of blog posts about what it takes to grow neuronal cultures."
+description: "This is the first in a series of blog posts about what it takes to grow neuronal cultures."
 ---

 # Overview